Installing Adafruit OLED libraries

 If the SSD1306 library was correctly installed, you should see a teal “INSTALLED” label next to it as we do below:

-All libraries are installed in the Documents folder on your OS.
-It’s useful to be aware of this directory in case you want to do a manual install of a library (like the Makeability Lab Arduino Library) or want to view library source code.
+All libraries are installed in a libraries folder within your Arduino sketchbook directory.
+It’s useful to know this location in case you want to do a manual install of a library (like the Makeability Lab Arduino Library) or want to view library source code.

 Arduino Library directory on Windows Arduino Library directory on Mac